 Example An agreement between a publisher and subscriber may be setup through configuration parameters in the applications, or an agreement may be setup dynamically through a web service agreement, or an agreement may be setup through a third party application.

-Data Synchronization:
+Data Synchronization is used to inform non-owners of data that data has been added , changed, or deleted by the owner:

 Subscriber applications receive SYNC messages.